-Col. Tye now is based in Refugeetown on Sandy Hook, along with other escaped slaves, black freedmen, and loyalists from Monmouth County as well as elsewhere.
+Col. Tye, now based in Refugeetown on Sandy Hook, along with other escaped slaves, black freedmen, and loyalists from Monmouth County as well as elsewhere.
 Col. Tye begins a reign of terror, leading raids into his former neighborhoods at the front of marauding black and white loyalists, seeking food, guns, ammunition, silver, provisions – and hostages, and revenge against Patriots.
 The African American raiders, about 24 in number, become known as the Black Brigade, and their courage and merciless nature strike fear across Monmouth County.
 Due to their unjust treatment as slaves, the Black Brigade often aimed their raids at former masters and their friends.
 Locals feared both the loss of life and property from these raids, but also the fearof a slave uprising in New Jersey.

 July 15, 1779: The Black Brigade, with “about 50 negroes and refugees,” executed a daring raid on Shrewsbury, during which they captured 80 cattle, 20 horses, and William Brindley and Elisha Cook, two well-known inhabitants.
 The British paid Tye and his men five gold guineas for such successful raids.